-This four story mansion is the 100 year old Armstrong house.
-In it’s 100 years of life, it’s only had three owners, the originals being the Armstrong family.
-It became a junior college in 1935, but is now prestigious law firm.
+This four-story mansion is the 100-year-old Armstrong house.
+In its 100 years of life, it’s only had three owners, the originals being the Armstrong family.
+It became a junior college in 1935 but is now a prestigious law firm.

 Kyle ordered the White Wolf Tea.
 I was kind of obsessed with the white mug and the wooden spoon.
 I know what my next purchase will be…

 It was so hot out, so I went with an iced latte with skim and three shots of espresso.
 It was really really really good!
 I didn’t have one bad coffee on this trip.

 Kyle had never had a macaron before, so it was important to change that.